-- Wipe down dishes before washing.
+- Wipe down the dishes before washing them.

-- Extend your tanks with a fresh water bladder and portable waste tank.
+- Extend your tanks with a freshwater bladder and portable waste tank.

-- The easiest thing to do is create less waste to begin with.
+- The easiest thing to do is create less waste, to begin with.
 So for example, we use reusable drinking containers and don’t use paper plates.

 - We also recycle.
 I have two reusable recycling bags that I use to collect things like food cans and look for a recycling center when I’m going to be in town.